-In July of 1987, I went with Willem Brugman in Carloforte.
-I brought my green Nuraghic statuette on board of the Elisabeth and I placed it with other relics from Il Serpente di Pietra next to the Don Cherry's little Buddha statuette, together with other records and relics from past Plexus events.
-We performed a ritual departure in direction of Goree island.
-From this moment, the Elisabeth boat started to be identified as the Plexus permanent travelling storage for all relics and records produced during Plexus activities.
+After Gavoi, I went with Willem Brugman to Carloforte, in the island of San Pietro, where I brought my green Nuraghic statuette, with other relics from Il Serpente di Pietra, on board of the Elisabeth, to be placed next to the Don Cherry's little Buddha statuette, together with other records and relics from past Plexus events.

-In the fall of 1987, thanks to the artworks by Gaetano Brundu, Antonello Dessi, Luigi Mazzarelli, Anna Saba, and others, offered in exchanged to the printer Franco Girina, an art collector, I was able to have published in Cagliari by Edizioni Celt the first printed booklet on Plexus, Passport for Plexus Serpent.
+In the fall, in Cagliari, thanks to the artworks by Gaetano Brundu, Antonello Dessi, Luigi Mazzarelli, and Anna Saba, which offered as exchange to the printer Franco Girina, an art collector, to have published by Edizioni Celt the first Plexus booklet, named Passport for Plexus Serpent.

-On December 23 of 1987, in Dakar, at the Auditorium INSEPS, organized by Assane M'Baye, with Youssouph Traore and Pathe Diop, I presented to the authorities of Dakar the Plexus project of the arrival of the art slave boat to the island of Goree, in the House of the Slaves.
+In December, in Dakar, at the Auditorium INSEPS, in a public debate with Assane M'Baye, Youssouph Traore and Pathe Diop, we discussed the Plexus project proposal to organize in December 1988 the arrival of the art slave boat to the House of the Slaves, in Goree.